Update: Check out our list of devices that work with Google Cast. Original Chromecast review written in August 2013.

 All streams originate from a special "Cast" button that's built into each compatible mobile app - your device is the remote.

 Currently, Windows Phone 8 users, who don't have many options among app-filled streaming technology, are totally out in the cold for Chromecast support, with only third party YouTube app TubeCast being compatible.
 So Chromecast is only really suited to those with Android and iOS devices.

 Despite these limitations from the big names, Chromecast has extra potential to it thanks to developers getting creative with the Google Cast SDK.

-The Plex app will happily stream to Chromecast, which is perhaps the best way to get your library of downloaded videos up on the big screen.
+Both major media center apps, VLC and the Plex app will happily stream to Chromecast, which is perhaps the best way to get your library of downloaded videos up on the big screen.
 Photo Caster is a free app that enables iOS users to put their photos on-screen similarly.

 Media Browser is an app for iOS and Android that streams media content stored on any computer in the house, giving the Chromecast home theater PC (HTPC) granting capabilities.
 You can even stream Podcasts from a few apps.